Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 Publishing a BOSH release is like taking your users on a packaged, guided tour of ancient Roman ruins.

-Shipping them installable software to end users is like a leaving a Post-It Note on their fridge, "We went to Rome.
+Shipping them installable software is like leaving a Post-It Note on their fridge, "We went to Rome.
 You should go some day."

 Publishing a BOSH release shows that you care about your users' long-term success in running the system.